Thematiq/nn-gomoku/README.md

 ```

 This line creates an instance of an opponent agent. **Attention!** The opponent agent must be already trained and ready
 to play.
-You can use the `load` method to restore the agent's state from the file.
+You can use the static `load` method to restore the agent's state from the file.

 ```python
 env = gym.make('Gomoku15x15-v0', opponent=opponent.opponent_policy, render=not args.no_render)